SophieH93/letsgetquizzicle/README.md

 A *Point System*, when the player selects the correct answer they will win a point.

 **Game Over**- This page will display the players total number of points.
 It will have a form where the player can add/save their username, and two buttons, one for the scoreboard the other to go back to the home page.

-# Wireframes
-I created my wireframes on [MockFlow](https://www.mockflow.com/) for Desktop, Tablet and Mobie.
-Please view my Wireframes folder to see more.